paulhamsh/PicoPiUSBMidiHostDevice/README.md

 Uses code adopted from: https://github.com/hathach/tinyusb
 And the SSD 1306 library from: https://github.com/daschr/pico-ssd1306
-And relies on the code from there, which is in the TinyUSB library: https://github.com/sekigon-gonnoc/Pico-PIO-USB
+And relies on the code from here, which is in the TinyUSB library: https://github.com/sekigon-gonnoc/Pico-PIO-USB

 Creates a MIDI device via the main USB port, and a MIDI host using Pico-PIO-USB.
 The PIO USB is attached to GPIO 6 (pin 9) and GPIO 7 (pin 10)